vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-unsubscribefunctions"></a>
 ## #unsubscribe(...@functions)
-removes all @functions from .subscribers.
+removes all @functions from #subscribers.

 ```js
 var channel = aerobus().root,